 ADAM MILLS REALTY TEAM

-Don’t Get Homebuyer FOMO in 2023: 3 Tips for Buying a Home in Ottawa This Year
+Avoid Homebuyer FOMO in 2025: Top Tips for Buying a Home in Ottawa

 Feeling existential dread when it comes to owning a home in Canada?
 You’re not alone.
 Homebuyer FOMO is real.

-The last few years we’ve seen the market shift from a buying frenzy between 2020-2021, with the pandemic plummeting home prices and bringing people away from major cities and into the suburbs with the increase in remote work, to a screeching halt when interest rate hikes began in 2022, the most recent of which occurred last mont bringing the Bank of Canada interest rate to 5%.
+The last few years we’ve seen the market shift from a buying frenzy between 2020-2022, with the pandemic plummeting home prices and bringing people away from major cities and into the suburbs with the increase in remote work, to a screeching halt when interest rate hikes began in 2022, which has created pent up demand in buyers who have been on the sidelines since then.

 Most potential home buyers are citing one of 3 reasons why they feel they will be unable to buy a home this year: